MatthewNewsum/MatthewNewsum-aws-resource-audit/README.md

 ## Companion terraform to create some resources to test this audit app

--Refer to <GITHUB LINK> for terraform code to create some resources to test this audit app.
+-Refer to (https://github.com/MatthewNewsum/aws_service_setup_scripts.git) for terraform code to create some resources to test this audit app.

 ## Installation